BadIdeaFactory/corporate/documents/operating.md

 Invoices that are not approved by a project's Comptroller will not be compensated unless they are explicitly approved by the Treasure Goblin.

 ### BIFFUD Tithe
 2% of the gross income for any BIFFUD project shall be retained by the company and considered general operating funds.
 It's really the least you could do.
-In addition, 0.4% of the gross income for any BIFFUD effort (corporate or project based) shall be set aside into our "Grown Up Pants" fund in order to pay local business privelege taxes.
+In addition, 0.4% of the gross income for any BIFFUD effort (corporate or project based) shall be set aside into our "Grown Up Pants" fund in order to pay local business privilege taxes.

 This tithe applies to money earned through sales, contract agreements, donations, and any other way that cash could be given to a project.
 Project owners are welcome to contribute more than the 2% if they are willing and able.

+In some cases funders are not comfortable paying for this kind of general operating overhead; in these cases the Hive Mind may vote at any time to assuage a project of its tithe obligations, as described in the voting section of the bylaws.

 For example: Plorthank, the newest Corporate Overlord, has secured a $100,000 grant for a bad idea involving holograms.  $2,000 (2%) of that grant will be retained by the BIFFUD corporation and placed into their General Operating fund, $400 (0.4%) of that grant will be set aside to pay for local taxes, and $97,600 (97.6%) of the grant will be allocated to the hologram project.